avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-macos/create-cpp-command-line-tool-cmake.md

 This topic describes the steps needed to configure a CMake project for C++ Command Line Tool.

-The code snippets used in this article are from the [simple_converter](https://github.com/avblocks/avblocks-cpp/tree/main/samples/darwin/simple_converter) macOS sample.
+The code snippets used in this article are from the [simple_converter macOS sample](https://github.com/avblocks/avblocks-cpp/tree/main/samples/darwin/simple_converter).
+This sample takes H.264/AVC video and AAC audio in MP4 container as input and converts them to H.265/HEVC video and AAC audio in MP4 container.

 ## Test that you have all tools installed